jcksnmiles/portfolio/README.md

 - Skilled in breaking down product functionality, creating state transition diagrams, and writing detailed use cases.
 - Capable of applying techniques like equivalence partitioning, boundary value analysis, and pairwise testing to generate effective test inputs.

-**API Testing**
-- Familiar with the differences between SOAP and REST APIs.
-- Hands-on experience in manual API testing, utilizing tools like Postman to create and manipulate test cases.

 **Exploratory Testing**
 - Adept at using techniques like Whittaker’s test tours and creating testing checklists for web applications.